-To sign up for these notifications, just select the email option you'd like from the Email results drop-down menu as you're creating your rule.
+To sign up for these notifications, just select the email option that you'd like from the Email results drop-down menu as you're creating your rule.

 Viewing automated rules in Change History

-If you prefer not to receive email notifications, you can always check the logs to keep track of when your rules run, and what changes the rules have made in your account.
-The logs will show you a list of your rules, their status, and how many changes were made as a result of the rule running.
+If you prefer not to receive email notifications, you can always check the logs to keep track of when your rules run and what changes the rules have made in your account.
+The logs will show you a list of your rules, their status and how many changes were made as a result of the rule running.

 To see your logs: